 Hertsmere is my home patch.
 I was born and grew up here and still live in the area with my wife and two young children.
-I went to Parmiter’s School near Watford and then went on to study law at Cambridge University.
+I went to Parmiter’s School, a comprehensive near Watford, and won a place to study law at Cambridge University.

-From 2010 until 2015 I served in Downing Street, advising the then Prime Minister on how to tackle the wide variety of challenges confronting him.
+From 2010 until 2015 I served in Downing Street, advising the then Prime Minister on how to tackle the wide variety of challenges confronting him, latterly as Deputy Chief of Staff.
 I was made a Commander of the Order of the British Empire in recognition of this service.

 I was honoured to be elected as the Member of Parliament for Hertsmere in May 2015.
 As your MP I use my skills and experience to give Hertsmere a strong voice nationally and to help get us the best deal.

 Since January 2018 I have been a Minister in the Cabinet Office with responsibility for government digital transformation; civil contingency and cyber; public appointments; and cross government delivery and implementation.
 Before this, I had the privilege to serve as Parliamentary Private Secretary to the Defence Secretary from July 2017.

 I am passionate about preserving the things that make Hertsmere such a special place to live:

 Improving Transport: Many of us rely on our transport links.
 I have campaigned to secure additional investment in our railways and our stations – with an upgrade to Borehamwood station, the promise of Oyster extended to Radlett and Potters Bar, and an additional £300 million to improve the Thameslink line.
 I know there is lots more to be done if local residents are to get the transport services they deserve.